Glimwp/glim-woocommerce/README.md

 ## License

-The WCA: WooCommerce plugin is released under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The GLIM: WooCommerce plugin is released under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Changelog

 ### 1.0.0

-- Initial release of the WCA: WooCommerce.
+- Initial release of the GLIM: WooCommerce.

 ## Credits

-The WCA: WooCommerce plugin is developed and maintained by [GlimFSE](https://glimfse.com).
+The GLIM: WooCommerce plugin is developed and maintained by [GlimFSE](https://glimfse.com).
 We would like to thank the WordPress community and contributors for their valuable resources and support.